Grit, Preferences, and Investor Behavior

-We examine whether grit affects individuals' preferences and trading decisions.
-Grit is the sustained effort toward a goal despite setbacks.
-It is malleable and distinct from the Big Five personality traits.
-Using experiments formalized in prospect theory, we find that grit reduces loss aversion.
-By diminishing loss aversion, gritty investors exhibit a lower disposition effect since they are more willing to exit losing investments.
-Consequently, they accumulate about 7% more wealth relative to control participants.
-Overall, grit affects the quality of investment decisions.
-Ultimately, our results suggest that interventions cultivating grit could improve households' financial outcomes.
+We examine whether grit affects the preferences and trading decisions of individuals.
+Grit, a non-cognitive personality trait, is malleable and captures the sustained effort toward a goal despite setbacks.
+Using experiments formalized within prospect theory, we find that grit reduces loss aversion.
+Gritty investors also exhibit a lower disposition effect, which is consistent with them having lower aversion to losses.
+Specifically, they are more willing to exit losing investments and accumulate about 7% more wealth relative to control participants.
+Overall, our results suggest that grit affects the quality of investment decisions.
+Therefore, interventions cultivating grit could improve households' financial outcomes.

-Keywords: Prospect theory, investor preferences, disposition effect, experimental market, personality traits
+Keywords: Prospect theory, loss aversion, disposition effect, experimental market, personality traits

 JEL Classification: G11, G40, G41